Abdelrahman822000/Library-Management-System/README.md

 # Library Management System

-The Library Management System app is designed to manage a collection of books, providing functionalities to search, add, and manage book details efficiently.
+The Library Management System app is designed to manage a collection of books, providing functionalities to Search for, add, and remove books efficiently.

 ## About the App